 New Legg Mason CEO outlines plans for a turnaround

-BOSTON (Reuters) - Newly named Legg Mason Inc Chief Executive Joseph Sullivan on Wednesday vowed to reinvigorate the Baltimore-based asset manager and stanch the outflow of investor money from its funds.
+BOSTON (Reuters) - Newly-named Legg Mason Inc chief executive Joseph Sullivan on Wednesday vowed to staunch the outflow of investor money from its funds and to renew relations with its investment units - two critical steps to rebuilding the Baltimore-based asset manager.

 Sullivan, in a telephone interview shortly after he was officially named CEO, said he remains committed to Legg Mason's traditional structure of semi-autonomous investment units and is in talks with executives at the units about offering them equity.
 He did something similar for its Permal unit in December where executives now may receive equity in their own firm, as they could not previously.